wp-plugins/wider-admin-menu/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Make the Admin Menu wider to accomodate long menu items.
+Let your admin menu breathe.

 == Description ==

-Wider Admin Menu by [WP Mission](http://www.wpmission.com) is a lightweight plugin that lets you easily set the width of your admin menu from the default `160px` up to `300px`.
+Wider Admin Menu by [WP Mission](http://www.wpmission.com) is a lightweight plugin that lets you set the width of your admin menu from the default `160px` up to `300px`.

 A separate stylesheet is also included if you wish to avoid Yet Another Plugin.
 See FAQ.